lucasmarbatista/crop_match_slip_js/README.md

 1. Press CTRL + P in your browser and print as PDF.
 Choose the “Microsoft Print to PDF” or “Save as PDF”.
    ```
-   Note: These are the 2 methods to print as PDF .
+   Note: These are the 2 methods to print as PDF.
    Follow the instructions that match the way you printed or try both ways.
    ```
 ![match-slip-tutorial-image-10](images/picture-10.png)